 Option 3: Drop at shop

-We have 50+ DHL Parcel UK depots across the UK where you can drop-off your parcel and save money on the cost of your parcel delivery, making it the ideal service for those who live nearby.
+We have 50+ DHL eCommerce UK depots across the UK where you can drop-off your parcel and save money on the cost of your parcel delivery, making it the ideal service for those who live nearby.
 In the search results, we’ll show your distance to the nearest depot and opening times.

 All parcels sent to a mainland UK address will be delivered on the next working day.
 If this isn’t quick enough, a selection of priority services will show in the search results.
 You can select a morning delivery slot (pre-9am, pre-10.30am and pre-noon) or a Saturday delivery.